Samantha’s EGFR+ Grade 3, Stage 2 Lung Cancer Story

 Samantha’s stage 2 lung cancer story started after she recovered from COVID-19 in October 2022.
 She kept experiencing breathlessness, hoarseness, sinus infections, and fatigue.
 Doctors said it was long COVID, but she thought it might be something else.
 She spent the next few months seeing plenty of doctors and trying a barrage of cures such as inhalers, steroids, and antibiotics.
 But nothing worked.
 In May 2023, she had an X-ray that revealed a lesion on her right lung.
 She wasn’t familiar with medical terms and thought a lesion was just a minor injury.

 After this surgery, Samantha was diagnosed with grade 3, stage 2 lung cancer with an EGFR mutation.
 The diagnosis overwhelmed her — especially since she was a non-smoker.
-But she faced it head on.
+But she faced it squarely.
 Radiation and chemotherapy weren’t viable options for her, and so she joined a clinical trial focusing on a particular targeted therapy.
 She was both hopeful and honored to be the first post-operative patient in Ireland to try this treatment, which is typically reserved for stage 4 cases.

-Today, Samantha struggles with side effects from the treatment for her stage 2 lung cancer, including mouth ulcers, fatigue, brain fog, joint pain, and digestive issues.
+Samantha struggles with side effects from the treatment for her stage 2 lung cancer, including mouth ulcers, fatigue, brain fog, joint pain, and digestive issues.
 But she remains grateful, as she knows full well how fortunate she is to be able to access this treatment.
-Her medical team monitors her regularly and tracks her progress, including conducting blood tests every few months and scans every six months.
+Her medical team monitors her regularly and tracks her progress, including by conducting blood tests every few months and scans every six months.

-Samantha admits that mentally coping with the loss of her old self is tough.
+Samantha admits that mentally, coping with the loss of her old self is tough.
 To process these emotions, she attends counseling sessions, where she finds solace in speaking openly and honestly about the emotional impact of her experience without burdening her loved ones.

 Samantha’s experience has taught her the importance of early detection.
 She also urges others to trust their instincts and to insist on having thorough medical evaluations, even when it feels uncomfortable to do so.
 Her message is clear: you need to be your own health advocate.